-4.4.2 Composition
+4.5.2 Composition

 The articles of incorporation of the Company provide that the Board shall consist of not less than 1 and not more than 10 directors, which number is to be determined, from time to time, by resolution of the Board.
-For the financial year ended December 31, 2022, the Board was composed of seven (7) directors.
-Richard R. Faucher, Claude Goulet, Christian Marti and Michel Doyon are independent directors.
-As executive officers and majority shareholders of the Company, Georges Cohen, Benjamin Cohen and Julien Cohen were not independent directors.
+For the financial year ended December 31, 2023, the Board was composed of nine (9) directors.
+Richard R. Faucher, Claude Goulet, Thomas Lagrée and Gérard de Hert are independent directors.
+As executive officers and/or majority shareholders of the Company, Georges Cohen, Benjamin Cohen, Julien Cohen, Aurélien Bonneviot and Matthew Sharples are not independent directors.

-4.4.3 Meetings of Independent Directors
+4.5.3 Meetings of Independent Directors

-The independent directors met one (1) time in 2022 with the Company's non-independent directors abstaining from voting to review and approve the amounts deemed appropriate for Fairchild's remuneration (see section 3.1.3 "Use of Outsourcing Services").
+The independent directors met one (1) time in 2023 with the Company's non-independent directors abstaining from voting to review and approve the amounts deemed appropriate for Fairchild's remuneration (see section 3.1.3 "Use of Outsourcing Services").
 The Board has agreed to meet without non-independent directors present as often as necessary in order to facilitate the exercise of its independence in its oversight of management and to deal with remuneration matters.

-4.4.4 Orientation and Continuing Education
+4.5.4 Orientation and Continuing Education